-Spain is a country located on the Iberian Peninsula in Europe.
-Spanish territory however, reaches into several other regions.
+Spain is a Mediterranean country located on the Iberian Peninsula in Europe.
+Spanish territory, however, reaches into several other regions.
 The Spanish mainland boasts extensive coastline to the south and east and borders the Mediterranean Sea.

 Spanish territory includes two vast archipelagos, or “chain of islands”.